hangarr/clientize/README.md

 The `db` section specifies the upstream configuration information the reverse-proxy uses server-side to access the configuration storage.

 ### "Apps" page
-This page is a simple editor for review the JSON configuration app documents in the configuration storage.
+This page is a simple editor for review the JSON app documents in the configuration storage.

-This page has two views, a read-only view that is a JSON array of all of the configuration app documents and an editor view that allows the user to modify or add documents as JSON text.
+This page has two views, a read-only view that is a JSON array of all of the app documents and an editor view that allows the user to modify or add documents as JSON text.

-The editor page includes features to validate edited configuration documents before they are uploaded to the configuration store and to generate random API keys as needed.
+The editor page includes features to validate edited app documents before they are uploaded to the configuration store and to generate random API keys as needed.

-If the proxy is configured as the minimal default pass-through proxy, the "Apps" page only provides the read-only view of the default configuration app document.
+If the proxy is configured as the minimal default pass-through proxy, the "Apps" page only provides the read-only view of the default app document.

 ## Additional Info
 ### Configuration App JSON-Schema